IntelRealSense/librealsense/doc/api_arch.md

 ## Processing Blocks

-* If you are not interested in the individual sensors of the device, you can configure the device for streaming using `config` class.
+* If you are not interested in the individual sensors of the device, you can **configure** the device for streaming using `config` class.
-* To marshal frames from OS callback thread to the main application we provide safe `queue` implementation.
+* To **marshal** frames from OS callback thread to the main application we provide safe `queue` implementation.
-* If you wish to syncronize any set of different asynchronous streams with respect to hardware timestamps, we offer `syncer` class.
+* If you wish to **syncronize** any set of different asynchronous streams with respect to hardware timestamps, we offer `syncer` class.
-* If you need to align streams to a single viewport, we offer `TODO` class for that.
+* If you need to **align** streams to a single viewport, we offer `TODO` class for that.
 You can also use your own calibration data to align otherwise uncalibrated devices.
-* If you need to perfom processing on the frame while benefiting from librealsense memory pooling, we offer `processing` class for that.
+* If you need to perfom **processing** on the frame while benefiting from librealsense memory pooling, we offer `processing` class for that.

-Putting all these together lets you define your own custom processing pipeline, best suited for your application.
+Putting all these together lets you define your own custom processing pipeline, best suited for your needs.

 ## High-Level Pipeline API

-To further simplify working with the camera, we introduce the concept of `middleware`.
-Each middleware knows the best configuration recommended for its use-case and knows what processing has to be done.
-You can use `pipeline` class to execute one or possibly many middlewares.
+To further simplify working with the camera, we introduce the concept of middlewares.

+Each middleware knows the best configuration for its use-case and what processing needs to be done.

+You can use the `pipeline` class to run one or more middlewares.
 The pipeline will make sure all syncronization and alignment requirements are met and will take care of threading and resource management.

 * TODO: Link to background removal
 * TODO: Link to measurement tool?